Text Classification

 Feature Selection

 Feature selection is a fundamental step in text classification.
-The process is aimed at representing texts with the most relevant feature.
+The process is aimed at representing texts with the most relevant features.
 Feature selections help remove irrelevant data, and enhance accuracy.

 Feature selection reduces the input variable into the model by using only the most relevant data and eliminating noise.
 Based on the type of solution you seek, your AI models can be designed to choose only the relevant features from the text.